-Changes to Luxembourg’s official development assistance in 2021
+Changes to Luxembourg's Official Development Assistance in 2022

 ODA data are published by the OECD twice a year, in spring (preliminary report) and autumn (final report).
 The preliminary report provides an overview of ODA, excluding information on sectors of intervention and geographical location.
 The final report presents the final data and includes a detailed breakdown by sector and by country.

-At the international level, official development assistance reached USD 178.9 billion in 2021, an increase of 4.4% in real terms compared to 2020.
-This represents 0.33% of the combined GNI of the members of the OECD’s Development Assistance Committee and is the highest level ever achieved.
-The increase in global official assistance is in the main due to the efforts made by some countries and institutions to respond to the COVID-19 health crisis, particularly by donating vaccines to developing countries.
+At the international level, official development assistance reached an unprecedented level of USD 204 billion in 2022, an increase of 9.7% in real terms compared to 2021.
+That represents 0.36 % of the combined GNI of the members of the OECD’s Development Assistance Committee and is the highest level ever achieved.
+The increase in global official development assistance is largely due to spending on aid to Ukraine and on the treatment and reception of refugees in donor countries.